X2Cscope/X2CScope.github.io/index.md

 ---
-layout: home
+layout: default
 title: Overview
 nav_order: 1
 ---
 # X2Cscope

 X2CScope is a runtime, online debugger.
-It is a firmware based tool for Embedded systems, Microcontrollers.
+It is a firmware based tool for [Microchip](https://www.microchip.com/) microcontrollers.
 X2Cscope is for generic use in any embedded application and perfectly fits for signal processing related applications.

 ![AnimatedScope](images/Scope_Animated.gif)